-The Company's consolidated statement of financial condition include the accounts of the Company and its subsidiary.
+The Company's consolidated statement of financial condition includes the accounts of SanCap and its subsidiary.
 All material intercompany balances have been eliminated.
 The Company's consolidated statement of financial condition is presented in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").